-In the second half of Verse 48 we find the answer to Peter’s question “Lord, are you telling this parable to us, or to everyone?”
+In the second half of verse 48 we find the answer to Peter’s question.
 Yes, it is to everyone; however, as you can see in this second parable, those who have been given more knowledge and a higher level of responsibility in their calling will be held to a higher standard.

 Verse 48 is not about blessings that we have received and should then share.
 In the parable the workers are actually slaves who have no money.
-It is about knowledge of what we should be doing while we await the return of the Master and how faithfully we perform those actions.
-Darrell Bock in his commentary on this passage writes:
+It is about knowledge of what we should be doing while we await the return of the master and how faithfully we perform those actions.
+In his commentary on this passage, Darrell Bock writes: